When you invest, you want to receive the best gains with the smallest amount of risk – which becomes possible with spread betting.

 Example: Trading Stocks Versus Spread Betting

-We can make this more concrete by giving the demonstration of trading derivatives through spreads, and the process.
-To begin with, let’s review stock market trading, then compare it with doing the same but in a spread bets format.
+We can make this more concrete by giving a demonstration of trading derivatives through spreads and the process.
+To begin with, let’s review stock market trading, then compare it with doing the same but in a spread bet format.

 Please note: Those 1000 shares would have cost us £180,000, assuming they were directly purchased.
-In some cases, a margin could be used, in order to reduce the capital outlay.
+In some cases, a margin could be used to reduce the capital outlay.
 In addition, commissions were added for opening and closing the stock transaction.
 The £2000 is also taxable, including stamp duty.

 By comparison, spread betting on Tesco with the same figures will begin with making a spread bid at £178,000.
 After this, you would need to set a fixed amount of commitment per “point,” which tracks the price movements.
 How a point is valued can differ.

-However, although the gross profit for the two examples of £2000 are equal, the net profit differs because the second example incurs no commission for opening and closing the trade, no capital gains tax, or stamp duty for the UK, and a few other European countries.
+However, although the gross profit for the two examples of £2000 is equal, the net profit differs because the second example incurs no commission for opening and closing the trade, no capital gains tax or stamp duty for the UK, and a few other European countries.

-There are, however, bid-offer spread fees which are significantly higher than spreads in different financial markets.
-This has to be made up for in order to make the initial investment alone back.
+There are, however, bid-offer spread fees that are significantly higher than spreads in different financial markets.
+This has to be made up for to return the initial investment alone.

 This leveraged mechanism goes in either direction, of course, which means if the market goes in your predicted direction, returns are amplified; equally, if the market takes a downturn swing against your prediction, you will achieve magnified losses.
-So any amplified profits can be produced very quickly, but lost just as fast.
+So any amplified profits can be produced quickly but lost as quickly.

 Here lies an advantage of stock trading over spread betting.
-If markets temporarily take a substantial downturn, stock market traders can simply wait out the market depression, if they think the price will eventually swing back up.
+If markets temporarily take a substantial downturn, stock market traders can wait out the market depression if they think the price will eventually swing back up.
 In short, there’s more autonomy.
-However, spread bettors may ask investors to increase account deposits or even automatically close out the position.
+However, spread bettors may ask investors to increase account deposits or even automatically close the position.